psliwa/fluent-traversable/README.md

 Puppet was inspired by
 [Extractor class](https://github.com/letsdrink/ouzo-utils/blob/master/src/Ouzo/Utilities/Extractor.php) of
-[ouzo-utils](https://github.com/letsdrink/ouzo-utils) library. `FluentTraversable` doesn't use `Extractor` class, because in this library is a lot of stuff that would not be used.
+[ouzo-utils](https://github.com/letsdrink/ouzo-utils) library. `FluentTraversable` doesn't use `Extractor` class, because in this library is a lot of stuff that would not be used by `FluentTraversable`.

 <a name="contri"></a>
 ## Contribution